Homelessness

 What is the City doing to address homelessness?

 In 2023, City Council approved a recommendation to implement a Community Outreach model of service to support unsheltered individuals and those at risk of homelessness.
-The Community Outreach Team has supported at least 50 unique individuals per month since the program began, helping to connect them with resources and supports including housing, mental health and addiction, and applications for government programs and long-term funding.
+The Community Outreach Team helps connect residents with resources and supports including housing, mental health and addiction, and applications for government programs and long-term funding.
+The Community Outreach team works collaboratively with the broader Community Social Development department to address the needs of residents experiencing complex barriers to well-being.
+The City also supports several other programs to provide support for unsheltered populations including the Community Homeless Winter Emergency Response and Regional Housing Program.

 Homeless people make me feel unsafe, what should I do?

 Many people are uncomfortable with visible homelessness and hardship.
 This can lead to heightened perceptions of aggression, or complaints from individuals or businesses about the presence and conduct of people experiencing homelessness in their communities.
-It’s important to remember the act of being homeless in and of itself, is not illegal.
-The great majority of unsheltered people are not addicted to drugs or alcohol, are not involved in criminal activity, and are simply trying to get back on their feet.
+The great majority of individuals living without shelter are not addicted to drugs or alcohol, are not involved in criminal activity, and are simply trying to get back on their feet.
+The Community Outreach team is available to provide training and support to residents and businesses that would like to expand their understanding and confidence in responding to situations involving vulnerable residents.
+Contact the Community Outreach team for details.

 What about the safety of our neighbourhoods and facilities?